-The amendment was accounted for as a debt extinguishment, which resulted in the original debenture being derecognized and a new debenture recognized.
+The amendment was accounted for as a debt extinguishment as the terms under the amended agreement were deemed substantially different than the terms under the original convertible debenture.
+This resulted in the original debenture being derecognized and a new debenture recognized.
 For accounting purposes, the new debenture was separated into its liability and equity components using the effective interest rate method.
 The fair value of the new liability component at the date of recognition was calculated as the discounted cash flows for the convertible debenture under the amended terms of the agreement assuming a 20% effective interest rate which was the estimated rate for a convertible debenture without a conversion feature.
 This resulted in a fair value of \$1,560,570 being recognized as the new liability component.
-The fair value of the equity component (conversion feature under amended agreement) was determined to be \$464,750, which was the difference between the face value of the new convertible debenture and the fair value of the new liability component, less a deferred income tax adjustment to reflect the book to tax difference in value of the convertible debenture at the date of the amendment.
+The fair value of the equity component (conversion feature under amended agreement) was determined to be \$464,750, which was the difference between the face value of the new convertible debenture and the fair value of the new liability component, less a deferred income tax adjustment of \$125,020 to reflect the book to tax difference in value of the convertible debenture at the date of the amendment.